justmesam/newsApiExpress/README.md

 # NewsApiExpress

-NewsApiExpress is a simple express/node app consuming the 3 endpoints.
+NewsApiExpress is a simple express/node app consuming the 3 endpoints of the news api.

 Packages used;
 - axios